-When welding, especially in small spaces, it is necessary to ensure that there is an adequate fresh air supply as smoke and hazardous gases can arise.
+When welding, especially in small spaces, ensure that there is an adequate fresh air supply or use an external extractor fan, as smoke and hazardous gases occur.

 It is not permitted to carry out welding on containers that have been used for storing gases, propellants, mineral oils or similar, even if they have been empty for a long time, as there is a risk of explosions caused by residues.